Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM

 For each GMC we solve in an iterative manner simultaneously for \rh2 (eq.\ \ref{eq:fmol}) and \rci (eq.\ \ref{eq:R06}), as well as for the gas temperature at \rcl and at \rh2 (eqs.\ \ref{Tk_rcl} and \ref{Tk_rH2}, respectively)

-The resulting distributions of \rh2 and \rci for the GMC population in G4 are shown in Fig.\,\ref{figure:R-T-distributions-GMCs} (middle panel), along with the distribution of $R_{\rm GMC}$ (obtained from eq.\ \ref{Pe_size}).
+The resulting distributions of \rh2 and \rci for the GMC population in G4 are shown in Fig.\,\ref{figure:R-T-distributions-GMCs1} (bottom panel), along with the distribution of $R_{\rm GMC}$ (obtained from eq.\ \ref{Pe_size}).
 In GMCs in general, we expect $R_{\rm C\textsc{i}} < R_{\rm H_2}$, due to efficient H$_2$ selfshielding.
-However, as Fig.\ \ref{figure:R-T-distributions-GMCs} shows some of the GMCs in our simulations have very small \rh2 (due to them having virtually zero molecular gas fractions), and in those cases \rci can be equal to or even exceed \rh2.
-The latter implies that the \cii emission is only coming from the atomic/PDR phase, with no contribution from the molecular gas.
+However, as Fig.\ \ref{figure:R-T-distributions-GMCs1} shows some of the GMCs in our simulations have very small \rh2 (due to them having virtually zero molecular gas fractions), and in those cases \rci can be equal to or even exceed \rh2.
+The latter implies that the \cii emission is only coming from the PDR phase, with no contribution from the molecular gas.

-The distributions of the kinetic temperature of the gas at \rh2 and \rcl for the GMC population in G4 are also shown in Fig.\,\ref{figure:R-T-distributions-GMCs} (bottom panel).
-The temperatures at the cloud surfaces range from $\sim 8\,{\rm K}$ to $\sim10^{5.5}\,{\rm K}$, and the temperatures at \rh2 lies between $\sim 8-1800\,{\rm K}$.
+The distributions of the kinetic temperature of the gas at \rh2 and \rcl for the GMC population in G4 are shown in Fig.\,\ref{figure:R-T-distributions-GMCs2}.
+The temperatures at the cloud surfaces range from $\sim 8\,{\rm K}$ to $\sim10^{5.5}\,{\rm K}$, and the temperatures at \rh2 lies between $\sim 8$ and $1800\,{\rm K}$.

-With \rh2 and \rci determined for each GMC we can calculate the gas masses associated with the molecular and atomic/PDR gas phase, respectively.
-The resulting mass distributions are shown in the top panel of Fig.\,\ref{figure:R-T-distributions-GMCs}, along with the distribution of total GMC masses ($m_{\rm GMC}$) as determined by the adopted GMC mass spectrum (Section \ref{split11}).
-We see that most of the molecular and atomic/PDR gas masses follow the total GMC mass spectrum.
+With \rh2 and \rci determined for each GMC we can calculate the gas masses associated with the molecular and PDR gas phase, respectively.
+The resulting mass distributions are shown in the top panel of Fig.\,\ref{figure:R-T-distributions-GMCs1}, along with the distribution of total GMC masses ($m_{\rm GMC}$) as determined by the adopted GMC mass spectrum (Section \ref{split11}).
+We see that most of the molecular and PDR gas masses follow the total GMC mass spectrum.
 There is, however, a fraction of GMCs with extremely small molecular gas masses (corresponding to $\fmol\sim 0$).
-On the other hand, there are some GMCs with small atomic/PDR gas masses, i.e., clouds that are so shielded from FUV radiation that they are almost entirely molecular.
+On the other hand, there are some GMCs with small PDR gas masses, i.e., clouds that are so shielded from FUV radiation that they are almost entirely molecular.